szepeviktor/wordpress-plugin-construction/machine-language/trunk/readme.txt

 = Only for development! =

-This plugin shows you the IDs of almost all form fields including selects, checkboxes and radio buttons.
+This plugin shows you the IDs of almost all form fields including selects, checkboxes and radio buttons like in `wp-admin/options.php`.

-It works only on WordPress Settings API-like formatted - not necessarily API generated - admin pages.
+It works only on WordPress Settings API-like formatted — not necessarily API generated — admin pages.
-E.g. the `<input>`-s cannot be wrapped in `<span>`-s.
+E.g. `<input>` elements cannot be wrapped in `<span>`.

 = Activation =